The Choice to Fulfill Destiny

 It is astounding to think that the actions of one individual can alter the course of history.
 Yet, the story of Esther profoundly illustrates that truth.

-Some five years after Esther was crowned queen, Haman the Agagite presented Xerxes with a plan to systematically exterminate the entire Persian Jewish population across the empire.
+Some five years after Esther was crowned queen, Haman the Agagite presented Xerxes with a plan that would wipe out the Persian Jewish population across the empire.
 While Xerxes unhesitatingly authorized Haman to implement the plan, the text suggests that his approval to annihilate the Jewish citizenry may have been given unwittingly (vv.
 8-9).

 None-the-less, letters sent to the provinces a few days later contained directives for the people of the Medo-Persian Empire,